-Travelers have endless options when it comes to providers.
+Travelers have many options when it comes to providers.
 Much like buying an airline ticket or hotel stay, travelers can easily visit a provider’s website, call their customer service department, or even use their app to purchase a policy for their upcoming trip.

 This is a great option for travelers with a preferred provider or one that they’ve had a great experience with in the past.
-However, booking directly through a provider eliminates the ability to compare plans from competitors and shop around for a better price.
+However, booking directly through a provider eliminates the ability to easily compare plans from competitors and shop around for a better price.

 When Purchasing Flights, Cruises or Hotels

-Many airlines, hotels, and other travel suppliers offer trip protection as an add-on when making a reservation.
+Many airlines, hotels, and other travel suppliers offer trip protection as an add-on when making a booking.
 This offers travelers a convenient way to protect their trip investment and have a layer of financial protection while traveling.

 From Travel Insurance Comparison Sites

 Comparison sites like Squaremouth allow travelers to instantly compare policies, including both single-trip plans and annual plans, from multiple different travel insurance providers.
 Travelers can simply enter in a few basic details about their upcoming trip details and compare policies across the entire travel insurance market, making it easy to view the different prices and plans available to you.

 These sites are great for travelers that want to find the best deal at the lowest price, and don’t have the time or patience to compare policies on their own.
 Many comparison sites encourage past customers to leave travel insurance reviews and share their experiences, helping future travelers find a trusted, reputable policy.